yiisoft/yii2/docs/guide/start-installation.md

 The first command installs the [composer asset plugin](https://github.com/francoispluchino/composer-asset-plugin/) which allows managing bower and npm package dependencies through Composer.
 You only need to run this command once for all.
 The second command installs Yii in a directory named `basic`.
+You can choose a different directory name if you want.

 > Note: During the installation it may happen that Composer asks for login credentials for your Github account because it hits the
 > Github API rate-limit.
 This is normal because Composer needs to retrieve a lot of information for all the packages from Github.